Introduction to Unified Streaming

 Note

-Please note that this flow diagram is for Unified Origin but Remix could also be used as a pre-processing step for Packager.
+Please note that the above flow diagram is for Unified Origin but Remix could also be used as a pre-processing step for Packager.